mirax221/nez/README.md

 # Nez
 This is a web-based NES emulator.
-It has been forked from
+It has been forke d from
 <a href="https://github.com/sumez">Sumez</a>'s
 <a href="https://github.com/sumez/nez">Nez emulator</a> to support a few new features, and also to make it as easy
 as possible for individual developers to create a web-facing emulator for their games.